EJX537/Microgrid/micro-services/PowerView/README.md

 This program takes data from PowerView and puts it into the MySQL Database once every 5 minutes and 2 seconds.
+It also tracks grid outages.
 The API updates once every 5 minutes and ~0.8 seconds.

 ```
 Usage: python3 powerview_generation.py <User/Email> <Password> <Using Docker true/false>